waleedshah0/attendance-system-using-yolov8/README.md

 - Do not commit proprietary employee face images.

 ## License
-Proprietary — internal organizational use.
+Proprietary — internal organizational use, Created by Waleed Shah.